open-innovations/register-of-members-interests-proto/src/docs/index.md

 * `competency` Name of the competency - derived from the evidence file.
 * `duplicate_of` List of other competencies that this duplicates.
-  If this list has any entries, the competency is excluded from the state dashboard.
+  If this list has any entries, the competency is excluded from the ruleset dashboard.
 * `dependencies` A list of required features to be able to answer this competency.
   These are provided in namespaced form enabling them to be uniquely identified.
   Lists of features for each scope can be found on [the features pages](/features/).